ujjwaluzu/ghprofile/README.md

 ```bash
 pip install ghprofile
 ```
-## 🔑 Authentication
+## 🔑 Authentication (Optional)
-You need a GitHub personal access token to use the GitHub API
+You can pass a GitHub personal access token to increase your rate limits and access private data.

+✅ Token is optional

+🕒 Without token: ~60 API calls/hour (public data only)

+🔐 With token: ~5000 API calls/hour

 ## 🧑‍💻 Usage
+With Token
 ```bash
 from ghprofile.core import Ghprofile